PBRjr/obsidian-eberron-notes/Campaign Notes/Items/Intel on Baelen ir'Torn.md

 **Security Detail:**

 - The professor is not considered a direct threat.
-- Accompanied by hired guards, suggesting the artifact's significant value.
+- Accompanied by a detail of knights and a bishop of the Silver Flame.

 **Actionable Intel:**

 - Continue surveillance.
 Avoid direct engagement.
+- Gather specific data relating to attachment of Silver Flame agents.
 - Assess opportunities for discreet acquisition of the artifact.

 **Priority:** High.
 Potential significant value to Clan operations.
+Potential significant detriment to Church operations in Sharn if acquired.

 **End of Brief**